vadim-heyworld/frau-schmidt/prompts/tms/misc.md

     - allByAirlineCode()
 - we have an agreement that we NEED to have unit tests for 3rd party request body mapping, example:
   - `SkynetMapper`
-- when working on the new entity we should provide the relevant seeder for this, so the local environment will be properly supported by seeders.
-Additionally, if there are entities without seeders, the developer should create them while working on the relevant task.
-- when integrating a new last mile provider we should also add it to seeding and the corresponding countries / locations as well.
-- ORM Entity column names: use snake_case for the column names
-- New DB table names SHOULD NOT be using plurals: we go with the singular form of the aggregate/entity
-- Using PDO prepare → execute in case of having text inputs filled by user:
-  - Always use prepared statement when there are variables in the query
-  - Any query solution can be used: PDO, Dbal Connection, QueryBuilder
-  - Be cautions when building array placeholders with PDO as it can be error prone (empty arrays etc)
-- use @covers annotation to show what this test class covers in case there is no other way to connect it to the unit
+- we CAN use @covers annotation to show what this test class covers in case there is no other way to connect it to the unit